Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 In Fig. \ref{fig:QS_diff} we compare the quantile loss $l_q(\epsilon_{\tau_i})$ as a function of $\tau_i$ and the step ahead.
 To ease the comparison, we plot the differences between the $l_q(\epsilon_{\tau_i})$ of the benchmark and the other models.
 The original quantile loss plots can be found in the appendix \ref{ax:additional_figs}.
-The first MBT model presents a sparser forecasted pdf compared with the benchmark, while the refitted models are consistently better at modelling the tails of the distribution.
-As shown in Fig. \ref{fig:reliability_diff_tilted}, however, the first MBT model shows significantly higher reliability with respect to the benchmark, especially in the tails of the distribution.
-This gain is somehow lower in the two refitted models, which, on the other hand, have narrower pdfs.
-The same conclusion on the sharpness of the estimated distributions can be drawn from the first panel of Fig. \ref{fig:Qscore}, which shows the quantile score $Qs$ as a function of step-ahead for the four different models.
-While the MBT with smoothed loss function estimate sparser pdfs, the model exploiting the refitting strategy shows a $Qs$ comparable with the benchmark, while the last model is strictly better for most of the steps ahead.
+All the MBT models are consistently better at modelling the tails of the distribution, while applying refitting to the linear quantile loss function doesn't show any improvement.
+In terms of reliability, Fig. \ref{fig:reliability_diff_tilted} shows how both the base model and the one using the lin-quantile loss have similar reliability with respect to the benchmark.
+The first panel of Fig. \ref{fig:Qscore} shows the quantile score $Qs$ as a function of step-ahead for the four different models.
+All the MBT based models show a $Qs$ score lower than the benchmark, the base MBT model and the one using the linear-quadratic formulation being strictly better for all the steps ahead.
 The second panel shows $\overline{\chi}$ for increasing steps ahead.
 It is evident how using different BTs for different quantiles leads the benchmark model to inconsistent results.
-The quantile crossing is considerably lower for the MBT based on the smoothed loss function while being negligible for the models using refitting.
+The quantile crossing is negligible for all the MBT based models when compared to the benchmark.